 \subsection{Computing the ELBO}

-As mentioned earlier in Section \ref{subsec:VB}, the goal of variational inference is to find a distribution $q(\THETA)$ that is closest to the true posterior distribution $p(\THETA \,|\,\Y)$ in terms of the KLD.
-According to \eqref{eq:KLD}, instead of directly optimizing the KLD, we only need to maximize the ELBO $\mathcal{L}(q)$.
-Since $\mathcal{L}(q)$ is a lower bound, it should increase at each iteration during optimization and can therefore be used to evaluate the correctness of the mathematical expressions, as well as to test for convergence.
+As mentioned in Section \ref{subsec:VB}, the goal of variational inference is to find a distribution $q(\THETA)$ that is closest to the true posterior distribution $p(\THETA \,|\,\Y)$ in terms of the KLD.
+According to \eqref{eq:KLD}, rather than directly optimizing the KLD, we only need to maximize the ELBO $\mathcal{L}(q)$.
+Since $\mathcal{L}(q)$ is a lower bound, it should increase at each iteration during optimization and can therefore be used to evaluate the correctness of the mathematical expressions and to test for convergence.
 From \eqref{eq:KLD}, the ELBO can be written as

 where the first term denotes the posterior expectation of the joint distribution (cf. \eqref{eq:log_joint}), while the second term is the (negative) entropy of the posterior distributions.
 The expectations are taken with respect to the optimal variational distributions in turn.
-For the first term in \eqref{eq:elbo_1}, the joint distribution $p(\Y,\THETA)$ can be decomposed into various terms as shown in \eqref{eq:joint_distrib}.
+For the first term in \eqref{eq:elbo_1}, the joint distribution $p(\Y,\THETA)$ can be decomposed into various terms, as shown in \eqref{eq:joint_distrib}.
 Evaluating the expectations yields the closed-form expression in \eqref{eq:elbo_2} for computing the ELBO.
 Details on the derivation of \eqref{eq:elbo_2} can be found in the appendix.